Summary: Learn how to wallpaper a stairwell, paper the head wall, paper the well wall and wallpaper the landing.

-Re-position the stepladder underneath the head wall at the bottom of the stairs and reposition the scaffold board with one end resting on the tread of a stair while the other rests on a step of the stepladder.
+- Reposition the scaffold board with one end resting on the tread of a stair while the other rests on a step of the stepladder.

 Papering the well wall involves working with longer drops and thus longer lengths of wallpaper.
 However, the process remains the same.
 Long lengths of pasted wallpaper folded concertina fashion can be quite heavy, so this is where having a helper is a bonus.